Amber-bisht/Portfilo-V3/README.md

 SSG Next.js
 Framer Motion
 Mermaid
+ci cd pipline - (no need stil i have added)

-FOR HOSTING USE VERCEL SIMPLE
+FOR HOSTING USE VERCEL

 MADE BY AMBER-BISHT